AbhijatSahu/movie-explorer/README.md

 # 🎬 Movie Explorer

 A sleek and interactive **movie recommendation web app** built using [Streamlit](https://streamlit.io/).
-Browse movies with posters, view detailed movie info, and discover top 5 recommendations for each title.
+Browse movies, view detailed info, and discover recommendations for each movie.
 ---

 ## 🔧 Features